OsaPL/Versus-Brawl/notes.md

 - All these, can be made custom, have limits etc. for ease of map making

 [b]Added Arena gamemode![/b]
-- Your objective is to kill everyone
+- Your objective is to kill everyone, or to just survive
 - Lots of customisable parameters for map makers, regarding waves, enemies, spawnpoints and more

 [b]Added new playable maps:[/b]
-- Lava Tower, Race
-- Journey of Dreams,  Race
+- Ominous Call, Race
 - Return to Stucco, Arena
+- (WIP) Lava Tower, Race

+[b]Map fixes/balance changes[b]
+- Reworked collisions on older maps, should be much smoother to move around
+- Gods Exile, now has giant chains, to make traversing it for more "grounded" characters easier
+- Sewers now have some environment ambience

 [b]2 handed weapons are now smoother and less janky:[/b]
 - Sheathing, unsheathing animations and placement on the back fixed